vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 ## Full Evaluation

 Full evaluation requires the content node to run on an instance with at least 128GB of memory.
-For optimal serving performance a cpu with avx512 and VNNI instruction support is recommended.
-In our experiments we have used 2 x Xeon Gold 6263CY 2.60GHz (48, 96 threads).
+For optimal serving performance a cpu with avx512 support is recommended.
+In our experiments we have used 2 x Xeon Gold 6263CY 2.60GHz (48, 96 threads) and 256GB of Memory.
+SSD persistent drive is recommended for faster

 ### Download all passages